ILESKOV/Family/docs/index.md

 function getOwnerOfHuman(uint256 id_) public view returns (address)
 ```

-_Returns address of the token owner by passing the token id as a parameter_
+_Returns address of the token owner by passing the token id as a parameter._

 ### getMintPrice